chimera-linux/cports/Manual.md

 or `contrib`.
 Unlike `contrib` packages, no binary packages are shipped and users need to build it themselves.

-Finally, the `experimental` category is a mostly unrestricted and has the least stringent quality requirements.
+Finally, the `experimental` category is mostly unrestricted and has the least stringent quality requirements.
 Anything that is anyhow controversial goes here; once determined to be acceptable, a maintainer may move the template to `contrib` (or sometimes `non-free`).
 Software in this category